nipil/mplabx-picas-10f202-empty/README.md

     180      FFF                      org 4095
     181      FFF  0FEB                dw 4075

+Here, the configuration is definitely at `FFF` memory, instead of the `1FF/3FF` mentionned in the programming datasheet.
+But that is normal (as stated in _recent_ version of the programming spec) as the _convention_ for the _address_ of the configuration word is to set it at `FFF`.
+The compiler/linker actually _delegate to the programmer_ in order to write it to the appropriate address for the device being programmed (ie. `1FF/3FF` for 10F200/202/204/206)

 ### analysis for number 2

 As per MPLAB pic-as manual, section 4.9.13, for end directive :

     If an expression is supplied as an argument, that expression will be used to define the entry point of the program.
 This is stored in a start record in the object file produced by the assembler.
 Whether this is of any use will depend on the linker.